bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 ### **🛍️ Product Performance & Revenue Contribution**

-To determine which products are driving performance for Maven Roasters, I analyzed:
+To determine which products are driving performance for Maven Roasters, the following metrics were analyzed:

 •Total units sold per product<br/>
 •Revenue contribution per product<br/>